i32-Sudo/DSEMapper/README.md

 	}
 ```
 # Contact
-If you want an actually good Kernel Level Cheat that is UD My discord is -> `_ambitza`
+If you want to contact me in regards of my work or projects my discord is -> `_ambitza`, Please do not message me for Issues or Learning/Studying I am not a teacher.